Graph-Theoretic Framework for Unified Analysis of Observability and Data Injection Attacks in the Smart Grid

-Therefore, an assigned injection measurement $m'\in\mathcal{M}^m\cap\mathcal{M}^C$ is a redundant measurement and is, as a result, part of $\mathcal{C}^m$ if it has a nonempty boundary injection set $\mathcal{I}_{b-m'}^m$.
+Therefore, an assigned injection measurement $m'\in\mathcal{M}^m\cap\mathcal{M}^A$ is a redundant measurement and is, as a result, part of $\mathcal{C}^m$ if it has a nonempty boundary injection set $\mathcal{I}_{b-m'}^m$.
 However, a boundary injection may be part of multiple backup boundary injection sets.
 In this regard, based on the measurement assignment rules, an injection measurement can be assigned to only one line at a time.
-In relation to backup boundary injections, an unassigned boundary injection can act as a backup boundary injection for \emph{only one} measurement in $\mathcal{M}^m\cap\mathcal{M}^C$, at a time.
-Hence, if two measurements $m_1$ and $m_2$ in $\mathcal{M}^m\cap\mathcal{M}^C$ have only one and the same backup boundary injection, only one of them can be in $\mathcal{C}^m$, concurrently.
-As a result, due to this one-to-one assignment requirement between backup boundary injections and injection measurements in $\mathcal{M}^m\cap\mathcal{M}^C$, finding this assignment can be performed by solving a \emph{maximum matching problem over a bipartite graph}\footnote{A matching over a graph is a subset of edges sharing no vertices.
+Hence, an unassigned boundary injection can act as a backup boundary injection for \emph{only one} measurement in $\mathcal{M}^m\cap\mathcal{M}^A$, at a time.
+Thus, if two measurements $m_1$ and $m_2$ in $\mathcal{M}^m\cap\mathcal{M}^A$ have only one and the same backup boundary injection, only one of them can be concurrently in $\mathcal{C}^m$, which indicates that a critical set $\mathcal{C}^m$ of $m$ may not be unique.
+As a result, due to this one-to-one assignment requirement between backup boundary injections and injection measurements in $\mathcal{M}^m\cap\mathcal{M}^A$, finding this assignment can be performed by solving a maximum matching problem over a bipartite graph\footnote{A matching over a graph is a subset of edges sharing no vertices.
 A maximum matching is a matching having the maximum possible number of edges~\cite{GraphTheoryWest}.}, as the one shown in Fig.~\ref{fig:MaxMatchingBackupBoundary}.
 We refer to this graph as the \emph{injection measurements - backup boundary injections bipartite graph}.